Time is money. Time lost means money lost. Time wasted means money wasted.

 Set the foundations of everything needed.
 Start with topics that everyone can easily agree on or discuss without resulting in heated arguments to a full-blown workplace conflict.
 You can watch out for certain triggers by taking notes of your previous unsuccessful meetings.

-By focusing on what can bring everyone to an agreement and not to an argument, you can ensure that the meeting will be successful and everyone in attendance will be motivated.
+By focusing on what can bring everyone to an agreement and not to an argument, you can ensure that the meeting will be successful and that everyone in attendance will be motivated.

 So the next time your people talk about complex business problems, you already have decided on what’s the best way forward.